enthusiastic-js/form-observer/docs/form-observer/guides.md

 # Form Observer Guides

-Here you'll fine helpful tips on how to use the `FormObserver` effectively in various situations.
+Here you'll find helpful tips on how to use the `FormObserver` effectively in various situations.
 We hope that you find these guides useful!
 Here are the currently discussed topics:

 - [Usage with JavaScript Frameworks](#usage-with-javascript-frameworks)
 - [Usage with Web Components](#usage-with-web-components)